Components of national scholarship applications

 - Research Proposal/Plan of Study—Some programs, like the Goldwater and NSF, require a research proposal that draws on research you have been doing to suggest directions for research you plan to undertake.
 Some programs, like the Marshall, require you to describe your plans for coursework/research you want to undertake in the program you are applying to.

 - Institutional Endorsement—In addition to nomination, some programs (e.g., Truman, Marshall, Rhodes) require a letter of institutional endorsement.
-This letter provides a comprehensive overview of the applicants and is usually written by the college President, Provost, Dean with the assistance of the National Scholarship Coordinator.
+This letter provides a comprehensive overview of the applicants and is usually written by the college President, Provost, or Dean.

 - Transcripts—You will need to provide transcripts from all undergraduate institutions you attended.
-Be sure to clear up any unresolved grades, INCs, or permit grades from other institutions before ordering transcripts.
+Be sure to clear up any unresolved grades, INCs, or permit grades from other institutions before submitting transcripts.
+Some programs require official transcripts.
 Order transcripts with plenty of time for processing and sending, generally no less than 2 weeks before a deadline.

 - Completed application and resume—Generally, the application allows space for you to include items from your resume, like internships, employment, leadership positions, community/public service activities and other relevant experience.
 Some programs also require a resume or CV.